Skip to content

 Some HAR recorders will not save the file into the request body.
 Because of this we cannot detect that it is a file upload and you will have to manually upload the file and activate this option.

-Debug and validation
+Debug

 In order to validate your configuration we recommend to: